bryanmax9/AWS-MachineLearningProject/README.md

 )
 ```

 Now, we will need to finalize the image-classifier configurations.
+All of these configurations are needed for the trained model to be as accurate as possible.

 So the next code cell would be: